Last updated: 7 April 2026

 Microsoft has confirmed these features will begin rolling out in June 2026, with full availability expected by 1 August 2026.
 Tenants will receive 30 days notice via Message Center before the new capabilities appear.

-This is one of the bigger changes that has not received enough attention.
 Microsoft is introducing a new Security + Intune bundle available as an add-on to Microsoft 365 E3 subscriptions.
 This bundle combines Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Purview Information Protection, and Microsoft Intune endpoint management into a single package.

 Previously, getting this comprehensive security stack meant upgrading your entire organisation to E5.
 For a 50-person business, that is the difference between $1,900 and $3,000 per month.
 The new bundle gives E3 customers a middle path: enterprise-grade security without paying for every E5 feature.